Tortar/PowerPointAudio-Extractor/README.md

 That's it !

-Your folder should look like something like this :
+Your folder should be like this (but with many .pptx you want) :

 <img src="https://user-images.githubusercontent.com/68152031/91667558-db031e80-eb05-11ea-84e9-1420556f6a09.PNG" alt="alternatetext">